Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Remember, a light source is anything that points light at your subject.
 You can use a reflector to add light to your subject from the other side of your continuous light source.

-That's great for adding fill light, some rim lighting or bouncing a different color of light on your subject.
-A lot of swimsuit and lifestyle photographers may use a gold reflector to bounce sunlight on their subjects and give them a warm glow.
+That’s great for adding fill light, rim lighting or bouncing a different color of light on your subject.
+Many swimsuit and lifestyle photographers may use a gold reflector to bounce sunlight on their subjects and give them a warm glow.

 Using Electrical Lights for Photography

 There are plenty of electric lights that you can use as a continuous source.
 This little girl has a light bulb, which means you can use lights bought at Target.
-True, they may not have much power or the color that you want, but it's a start.
+They may not have much power or the color you want, but it’s a start.

 I mentioned that I use LED panels for my continuous light sources.
 You can get larger and more powerful continuous light sources, or you can go downtown and use some colorful neon lights from a store window.

-There are a lot of creative ways to find and use continuous light sources for your photos.
+There are many creative ways to find and use continuous light sources for your photos.

-As long as you have light and a camera, you're a photographer.
-Lose either of those and you're not a photographer.
+You’re a photographer if you have light and a camera.
+Lose either of those, and you’re not a photographer.

-Continuous light has some wonderful advantages for you to use.
+Continuous light has some excellent advantages for you to use.

 Here’s an example of how easy it can be to manipulate continuous light.

-This is a behind the scenes photo of an impromptu portrait demonstration.
+This is a behind-the-scenes photo of an impromptu portrait demonstration.
 I was on a photo trip to Cuba with Santa Fe Workshops and Joe McNally.
-He used the bed sheet from a little girl's home just out of shot to demonstrate how to diffuse the light in harsh, midday sun.
+He used the bed sheet from a little girl’s home just out of shot to demonstrate how to diffuse the light in the harsh, midday sun.